-In the eighteenth century the Corker family were in business as cork-cutters – a trade later made obsolete by the technology introduced by the industrial revolution of the nineteenth century.
-As a comment on the curiosity of the family name describing the occupation, in a volume of marriage licences compiled for the British Record Society, the editors remarked: "Those who are amused by coincidences will note that . . .
-Nathaniel Corker of Nantwich (1736) was a cork-cutter" (Introduction of Nottinghamshire Marriage Licences, Vol. 1, British Record Society, 1930, accessed at Ancestry website).
+In the eighteenth century the Corker family in England were in business as cork-cutters – a trade later made obsolete by the technology introduced by the industrial revolution of the nineteenth century.
+As a comment on the curiosity of the family name describing the occupation, in a volume of marriage licences compiled for the British Record Society, the editors remarked: ‘Those who are amused by coincidences will note that . . .
+Nathaniel Corker of Nantwich (1736) was a cork-cutter’ (1).

 pay a master and mistress twenty pounds per annum for teaching twenty boys and ten girls to write and read English until the age of twelve or fourteen years fit to put to some laudable trade to get their living.

-An account of the nonconformist churches in Nantwich does not mention the Corker school charity (James Hall, A history of the town and parish of Nantwich, 1883, Internet Archive ).
+An account of the nonconformist churches in Nantwich does not mention the Corker school charity (6).
 The executor of Thomas Corker’s will, the Charleston merchant Josiah Smith, may have had little interest in supporting a gift for a provincial town in England.

-In his will Thomas Corker acknowledged three brothers: Daniel, Nathaniel who was deceased when the will was written in May 1768, and John who lived with his family in the town of Uttoxeter, Staffordshire.
-A search of available records reveals that the three Corker brothers – Daniel, Nathaniel and John – were all cork-cutters in England.
+In his will Thomas Corker acknowledged his three brothers: Daniel, Nathaniel who was deceased when the will was written in May 1768, and John of ‘Uttoxeter in Stafford Old England’.

 Daniel Corker, a cork-cutter of Nantwich, was married at St Nicholas’s Church, Liverpool, on 8 October 1734.
 By 1736 he was active as a cork-cutter in Nottingham.
-On 22 November 1736 Nathaniel Corker, a Nantwich cork-cutter, married Elizabeth Craven, from Mansfield, Nottinghamshire, at St Mary’s Church, Nottingham.
+His brother Nathaniel Corker, also a Nantwich cork-cutter, married Elizabeth Craven, from Mansfield, Nottinghamshire, at St Mary’s Church, Nottingham, on 22 November 1736.

 The demand for the Corker cork-cutting expertise justified taking on apprentices.
 For example, on 14 April 1742 William Key started an apprenticeship as a cork-cutter with the master John Corker of Uttoxeter.
-Twenty years later, in 1762, William Johnson became a cork-cutter apprentice in Uttoxeter under the supervision of Nathaniel Corker (Register of Duties Paid for Apprentices' Indentures, 1710–1811, Ancestry website).
-Nathaniel Corker was buried at Nantwich on 12 April 1766.
+In 1762, William Johnson became a cork-cutter apprentice in Uttoxeter under the supervision of John Corker’s brother Nathaniel (8).
+A funeral service to memorialize Nathaniel Corker took place at St Mary’s Church, Nantwich on 12 April 1766.

 In the next generation, three sons of John Corker of Uttoxeter continued in the cork-cutting business: John, Thomas and Daniel.